eunji1120/UBC_cpsc344_project/README.md

 I **led all of the data analysis** for this team project.
-I designed the analysis approach, wrote the Python (pandas) to clean and code the usability-test data, quantified how clear each step of the app felt to users, and synthesized the open-ended feedback into the friction themes that drove our design recommendations.
+I designed the analysis approach, wrote the Python (pandas) to clean and code the usability-test data, quantified how clear each step of the app felt to users, and synthesized the open-ended feedback into friction themes that drove our design recommendations.
 *(Design and prototyping were a team effort.)*

 ---